Medical-Conversational-LLM/Medical-Agent/client/README.md

 ## Front-End Architecture Overview
 ### ⚛️ [React](https://react.dev/)
+### Medical Conversational Evidence Based ChatBot

-The front-end architecture of the application is designed to provide a cohesive and interactive chat interface for users.
+The front-end architecture of the application is designed to facilitate a user-friendly and interactive chat interface.
 Here’s an overview of its key components and functionalities:

 ### Component Structure